-In busy, congested cities such as Nashville, there are an incredible number of people, signs, moving objects and more for drivers to track as they make their ways on our streets.
-The last things they should be keeping an eye on is their phones.
+In busy, congested cities such as Nashville, there is an incredible number of people, signs, moving objects and more for drivers to track as they make their ways on our streets.
+The last thing they should be keeping an eye on is their phones.

 The AAA Foundation for Traffic Safety released a new report that shows hit-and-run crashes are skyrocketing.
 Pedestrians and bicyclists are usually the victims in fatal hit-and-run collisions that transportation experts say are often the result of distracted driving.

 Among the many shocking figures in the report: 2,049 people died in hit-and-run crashes in 2016, up 60 percent from 2009.
 That's the highest single-year total of hit-and-run fatalities since the National Highway Traffic Safety Administration began compiling the data back in 1975.